luispedro/luispedro_org/content/pages/projects/slif.rst

 `Elsevier Grand Challenge <http://www.elseviergrandchallenge.com/>`__ (4 teams
 out of 70 were chosen for the final).
 I represented our team in both the semi-final and the final of this competition.

+The SLIF page on the Murphy Lab website `many more details <http://murphylab.web.cmu.edu/services/SLIF/>`__, including some historical information and presentation materials.

 References
 ----------